tipsyGnostalgik/kolili-ett/README.md

 Something that started as a small edit now turned into a project to make Etterna really pretty!

 ![Stage selection animation.](https://i.imgur.com/6zUYS8T.gif)
+-# NOTE: This gif is OUTDATED
 I still have quite the To-Do list, so please take the current pre-release not as that, but as a really small taste of what I want.

 ## To-do:
-* Fix Online functions (Really far off, HUGE priority.)
+* ~~Fix Online functions (Really far off, HUGE priority.)~~ I downloaded the wrong SCWH version accidentally but i'll keep this to remind everyone i'm a FUCKING IDIOT
 * Revamp Music Select (Far off, High priority.)
 * Add symbols to the main theme font (Doable, Low priority.)
 * Revamp Stage Clear and Failed (Doable, High priority.)